Prayer79/Assignment-1/README.md

 1. Create a structured and easy-to-follow client onboarding process.
 2. Ensure all employees follow the same onboarding steps to maintain consistency.
 3. Design a clear communication flow so that customers know what to expect at each stage.

+4. Questions & Intended Knowledge Exposure

+To gain a deeper understanding of the challenges faced, I will ask the following questions:

+Employee Onboarding

+1. What steps are currently involved in onboarding a new employee?
+2. What are the biggest challenges new employees face during the first three months?
+3. Are there any existing training materials or standardized procedures in place?
+4. Who is responsible for training new hires, and how is the training conducted?
+5. What tools or systems are used for employee onboarding (e.g., HR software, checklists, mentorship programs)?